sillyjason/chatbot-cb-2/README.md

 2. Enter the directory of the project.
 Open templates/index.html, find the line "var socket = io.connect('http://localhost:5000')" and replace "localhost" with the Public IPv4 DNS of your VM.

 3. Create a .env file with these variables.
+Complete CB_USERNAME, CB_PASSWORD, CB_HOSTNAME with values from Couchbase setup steps.

 ```
 CB_USERNAME=